Two Kooks » ALL RECIPES » Soups & Stews » Homemade Chicken Soup

 Instructions

 • PREPARE SOUP FOR COOKING: Trim chicken.
 I leave on some skin to add flavor to the soup.
 Place chicken pieces in a large pot.
-Add the vegetables (except turnips), garlic, salt and pepper.
-Fill pot with water to 1 inch above the level of the chicken and vegetables (about 16 cups).
+Add vegetables (except turnips if using), garlic, salt and pepper.
+Fill pot with water to 1 inch/2.5 cm above the level of the chicken and vegetables (about 16 cups/3.8 liters).
 Place the parsley and dill on top.

-• COOK THE SOUP: Heat stove to medium-high.
-Bring soup to a a gentle boil.
+• SIMMER SOUP: Heat soup to medium-high heat and bring to a gentle boil.
 Skim off the residue that floats to the surface with a ladle a few times.
 Lower the heat to simmer.
 Cover and simmer for 1 hour.
 Uncover slightly (tilt lid to create a 3-4 inch gap).
 Add turnips if using.
-Continue to simmer for another 15-30 minutes.
+Continue to simmer, partially covered, for another 15-30 minutes.

 Recipe Notes